-Most guitarists are turning towards buying the best DIY guitar kits because of the numerous benefits that come with it.
+Most guitarists are turning towards buying the best DIY guitar kits because of the numerous benefits that come with them.

 When you are looking for a guitar, it can be tough choosing one, especially if you are on a budget.
 The reason is that cheap guitars might be a temporary solution for a beginner, but as he or she advances, the need to change and get a better one comes into play.